NKT cells, MAIT cells, CD1-restricted T cells and HIV

 NKT cells are a small but very important lymphocyte population in blood that possess potent antiviral and antitumor activities.
-In collaboration with Dr Godfrey and colleagues, we recently showed NKT cells are depleted during SIV and SHIV infection of monkeys (Fernandez et al, Journal of Virology, 2009).
-We are now devising strategies to enhance the biologic utility of NKT cells in fighting HIV.
-We are also starting to study an interesting population of cells called Mucosal-associated Invariant T cells (MAIT cells).
+In collaboration with Dr Godfrey and colleagues, we recently showed NKT cells are depleted during SIV and SHIV infection of monkeys.
+100 * We are investigating strategies to enhance the biologic utility of NKT cells in fighting HIV.
+150 * We are also studying an interesting population of cells called Mucosal-associated Invariant T cells (MAIT cells)176 * and the effect of HIV and SIV on these important cells that fight bacterial infections.
+In collaboration with Dr Dan Pellici and colleagues, we are investigating the CD1-restricted T cells and their role in HIV and other infections.

 Figure 1: NKT cell population in Macaca Nemestrina blood

-Dr Stephen Kent, Prof Dale Godfrey, Ms Caroline Fernandez, Ms Thakshila Amarasena.
+Professor Stephen Kent, Dr Jen Juno, Prof Dale Godfrey, Dr Dan Pellici, Ms Thakshila Amarasena.

 Faculty Research Themes